Tri95182/CS314T17mapProject/reports/sprint1.md

 ## Review

 #### Epics done
+Finsihed the v1 Protocol, Team Identification, and About Epics
 #### Epics not done
+We did not finish the Where am I?, or the Where is?
+Epics this sprint
 #### What went well
+We had good scrum meetings and are good at communicating
 #### Problems encountered and resolutions
+Getting used to Intellij and not messing up master were a big hurdle that our group had to overcome.
+It seems that everyone is now used to a new working enviornment and can use the software a lot better.

 ## Retrospective